docwhat/screams-into-the-void/memory-bank/projectbrief.md

 - Engine: Godot using GDScript.
 - Scenes: modular nodes for MC, resources, upgrades, UI.
-- Use composition over inheritance for flexibility.
-This approach allows for greater modularity and reusability of components, making it easier to combine different functionalities without complex inheritance hierarchies.
 - Save system:
   - Must be flexible enough to handle changes in code gracefully.
   - Use versioned save data with migration paths.